 By Mass Communication Specialist 2nd Class Sara Eshleman

-The Spearhead-class expeditionary fast transport ship USNS Carson City (T-EPF 7) arrived in Sekondi, Ghana, July 21, 2019, for a scheduled port visit in support of its Africa Partnership Station (APS) deployment to the Gulf of Guinea.
+The Spearhead-class expeditionary fast transport ship USNS Carson City (T-EPF 7) arrived in Mindelo, Cabo Verde, Aug.
+7, for a scheduled port visit in support of its 2019 Africa Partnership Station (APS) deployment to the Gulf of Guinea.

 Carson City is currently deployed to the Gulf of Guinea to demonstrate progress through partnerships and U.S. commitment to West African countries through small boat maintenance assistance, maritime law enforcement engagement, and medical and community relations outreach.

-APS is U.S. Naval Forces Europe-Africa’s flagship maritime security cooperation program focusing on maritime safety and security through increased maritime awareness, response capabilities, and infrastructure.
+APS is U.S. Forces Africa’s flagship maritime security cooperation program focusing on maritime safety and s security through increased maritime awareness, response capabilities, and infrastructure.
 It consists of the various exercises and operations conducted by U.S., European, and African partners and allies throughout the U.S. Africa Command area of operations.